-It is anticipated that the subdivision of Cell D in accordance with Figure 8 - Conceptual Land Use Plan will require that the private roadway be removed and replaced with a public road is to be developed within the existing utility right-of-way.
-This public road identified in Figure 8 - Conceptual Land Use Plan shall be developed in accordance with RVC standards. and its intersection with Garden Road will serve as the primary roadway access to Cell D.

-This proposed public road will enhance the County transportation system by establishing road connectivity between developments and facilitating inter-community traffic movements and emergency access.
+It is anticipated that the subdivision of Cell D in accordance with Figure 8 - Conceptual Land Use Plan will require that the private road be replaced with a public road is to be developed within the existing utility right-of-way.
+This public road identified in Figure 8 - Conceptual Land Use Plan is proposed to be modified to include a curb and gutter (urban) format to accommodate a more attractive environment with boulevard trees and separate walks on both sides of the pavement.
+See Figure 10 - Road Cross-Sections.
+This public road identified in Figure 8 - Conceptual Land Use Plan is proposed to be modified to include a curb and gutter (urban) format to accommodate a more attractive environment with boulevard trees and separate walks on both sides of the pavement.
+See Figure 10 - Road Cross-Sections.
+This proposed public road will enhance the County's transportation system by establishing road connectivity between developments and facilitating inter-community traffic movements and emergency access.

-At such time as this public road is constructed to County standards, traffic calming measures intended to manage vehicular speeds should be considered.
+At such time as this public road is constructed, traffic calming measures intended to manage vehicular speeds should be considered.
 Traffic calming measures may include a stop sign at the intersection of Access R/W Plan 171-0749 and Access R/W Plan 171-0750.